ImNotDoingAnAMA/nanocurrency-nano-docs/docs/running-a-node/troubleshooting.md

     From this output, only the last 3 lines are relevant.

 !!! example "Step 2: Getting syslog information"
     More information might be available in syslog.
-Run the following command and look for the time the crash ocurred.
+Run the following command and look for the time the crash occurred.

     ```bash
     cat /var/log/syslog